JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Analysis

 The dust attenuation in \target consists of an intrinsic component, and a foreground screen due to the interloper \interlop.
 In principle, we should distinguish between the intrinsic and foreground terms.
 In practice, the dust attenuation from the interloper is negligible (Appendix~\ref{a.interl}), due to a combination of low intrinsic attenuation in the interloper and to the fact that the optical emission lines from \target are already at observed-frame 1~\mum when they pass through \interlop at $z\sim1$.
 For the main analysis, we assume the \citet[][hereafter: \citetalias{gordon+2003}]{gordon+2003} attenuation law, parametrized by the $V$-band attenuation \Avhatn and expressed as a spline interpolating the data presented in \citetalias{gordon+2003}.
 To infer \Avhatn, we compare the Balmer decrement $F(\Halpha)/F(\Hbeta)$ to the assumed intrinsic ratio.

 For the galaxy ISM we use the narrow-line fluxes measured from the fiducial \blackthunder aperture, where bias due to aperture losses is minimal.
 We assume Case-B recombination, electron temperature \Telec=10,000~K, and electron density \nelec=500~\pcm, giving $\Halpha/\Hbeta=2.86$ \citep{osterbrock+ferland2006}.
 In the fiducial aperture, we find an effective dust-attenuation value $\Avhatn=1.0\pm0.2$~mag (Table~\ref{t.pars}, Column 1).
 The smaller $R_\mathrm{ap}=0.125$-arcsec aperture instead yields $1.3\pm0.2$~mag.
 While these two values are statistically consistent, the higher attenuation in the smallest aperture suggests that the larger aperture captures additional narrow-line emission for which our aperture correction is inadequate (based as it is on the curve-of-growth of the broad-\Halpha line, which is a point source).
 Alternatively, the innermost region may suffer from higher dust attenuation relative to the outskirts.
+Assuming a higher intrinsic \Halpha/\Hbeta ratio of 3.10 would revise \Avhatn down by 0.21~mag.

 As we have noted, \Avhatn is an equivalent dust attenuation, which includes reddening in \target, as well as additional reddening due to crossing the interloper \interlop at $z_\mathrm{spec}=1.001$.
 This latter reddening is hard to estimate accurately, because we do not detect \Hbeta in the foreground star-forming regions.
 We detect either the spectrally blended \Hbeta--\OIIIall complex (in the prism), or just \OIIIL (in the G140M grating).
 Flux calibration uncertainties between the NIRSpec dispersers are of the same order of magnitude as the effect of moderate dust attenuation \citep{deugenio+2025a}, so we do not attempt to infer \Hbeta by subtracting the grating \OIIIall flux from the \Hbeta--\OIIIall blend in the prism.
 A physically motivated fit of the interloper spectrum finds $A_V = 0.4^{+0.7}_{-0.3}$, and is thus consistent with no dust attenuation (Appendix~\ref{a.interl}).
-We thus do not attempt to breakdown \Avhatn, the effective dust attenuation in \target, into a local and a foreground component.
+We thus do not attempt to break down \Avhatn, the effective dust attenuation in \target, into a local and a foreground component.